 Without realising we can become stuck or stagnant within a relationship.
 Busy with day to day life.
-Overwhelmed by the effects of having children, illness, bereavement, money worries, pressures from work or other places.
+Overwhelmed by the effects of having children, illness, bereavement or money worries for example.

 Maybe it feels like the spark has gone.
 The once deep connection between you has drifted.
 Perhaps you don’t recognise the person you are waking up next to anymore.